theisij/implied-cost-of-capital/README.md

 # Overview
-The data from this code base was used in the paper [In Search of the True Greenium](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4744608) by Eskildsen, Ibert, Jensen, and Pedersen (2024).
-If you use the code and/or the data, please cite the paper:
+This repository generates implied cost of capital (ICC) estimates, as used in [In Search of the True Greenium](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4744608) (Eskildsen, Ibert, Jensen, and Pedersen, 2026).
+If you use this code or data, please cite:
 ```
 @article{greenium2026,
   title={In Search of the True Greenium},